-If you do not maintain actual records or a logbook, then the default method applies to limit your motor vehicle expenses to the lesser of:
+If you do not maintain actual records or a logbook, then the default method applies to limit your motor vehicle expenses.
+This is the lesser of:

-- the proportion of total expenses that is commensurate with the proportion that business travel bears to total travel, and - 25% of total expenses.
+- the proportion of actual business travel of the vehicle - 25% of total expenses.

 Nicole uses her own car for her rental activity.
-She's decided to keep a logbook for a three-month test period.
+She's decided to keep a logbook for a 3-month test period.